xiaojing168jmg168/social-network/README.md

 ## Description
-🔍 This is an API for a social network application where users can share their thoughts, add friend list, remove friend, and react to friends thoughts.
-It uses Express.js for routing, a MongoDB database, the mongoose ODM, and moment.js to format timestamps.
+🔍 This is an API for a social network application where users can share their thoughts/comments, add to a friends list, remove friend(s), and react to friends thoughts.
+It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and moment.js to format timestamps.
 The seed data is created using Insomnia.
-To see how the API works using Insomnia, below link is the **walk-through demonstration videos**: https://drive.google.com/file/d/1DhH9WTA51WXPyug_9IyxcF9DA6l_bER0/view?usp=share_link
+To see how the API works using Insomnia, the below link is the **walk-through demonstration videos**: https://drive.google.com/file/d/1DhH9WTA51WXPyug_9IyxcF9DA6l_bER0/view?usp=share_link

 <video  width="500" height="400" controls>